google/WebFundamentals/src/content/en/updates/2018/01/paintapi.md

   // inputProperties returns a list of CSS properties that this paint function gets access to static get inputProperties() { return ['--checkerboard-spacing', '--checkerboard-size']; }

-  paint(ctx, geom, properties, args) {
+  paint(ctx, geom, properties) {
-    // Paint Worklet uses CSS Typed OM to model the input values.
+    // Paint worklet uses CSS Typed OM to model the input values.
 As of now, they are mostly wrappers around strings, but will be augmented to hold more accessible data over time. const size = parseInt(properties.get('--checkerboard-size').toString());
     const spacing = parseInt(properties.get('--checkerboard-spacing').toString());
     const colors = ['red', 'green', 'blue'];